Health & Safety in the Workplace

 Health and Safety issues faced by employers

-1) Manual handling
+1) Manual Handling

-It is also essential to understand the perspective of an employee doing the groundwork because they know one more personal level.
+It is also essential to understand the perspective of an Employee doing the groundwork because they know one more personal level.
 If workers are offered a chance to ask for the safety equipment that they feel is vital, issues like manhandling can be solved quickly.

-2) Safety of display equipment
+2) Safety of Display Equipment

-It is essential to have a good training course before employees start working with delicate items like display equipment.
-Damaging these items can be risky for the employees and cause financial damage to an organisation.
+It is essential to have a good training course before Employees start working with delicate items like display equipment.
+Damaging these items can be risky for the Employees and cause financial damage to an organisation.

-3) Fire protection
+3) Fire Protection

 Once started, fire can cause the most damage to a warehouse, factory or any other industry.
 It is also something that can endanger a person’s life.
 Therefore, it is always advisable to have a fire extinguisher, even if the chances of catching fire are minimal.
 Employers should regularly train the workers to handle objectives that evolve fire and use fire extinguishers effectively.

-4) Stress and mental illness
+4) Stress and Mental Illness

-Often, mental illness is regarded as non-threatening or a problem for an employee on a personal level.
+Often, mental illness is regarded as non-threatening or a problem for an Employee on a personal level.
 But things like too much work-related stress, excessive workload, bullying and harassment can cause mental illness.
-Some of the many factors employers can introduce to keep mental health in check are breaks, efficient workload, and a good work environment.
+Some of the many factors Employers can introduce to keep mental health in check are breaks, efficient workload, and a good work environment.

-Maintaining Workplace Health and Safety in the Workplace requires the collective effort of everyone in the organisation.
+Maintaining Workplace Health and Safety in the Workplace demands the collective effort of everyone in the organisation.
 If everyone prioritises it, the organisation's productivity can also show its benefits.
 Here are a few key aspects that can help you maintain Health and Safety.

-1) Adjust your posture
+1) Adjust Your Posture

 If you are going to sit at a desk for hours, why not model ensuring your comfort?
-Correct posture requires an employee to sit straight with their knees on the level of their hips.
+Correct posture requires an Employee to sit straight with their knees on the level of their hips.
 Positioning the wrist closer so that the person sits with rested elbows also makes a great posture.

-2) Be mindful of your environment
+2) Be Mindful of Your Environment

 Even when all the requirements are fulfilled, a lack of attention can cause great harm.
 Being attentive while working on a vast machinery, surrounded by wiring, or any other dangerous activity saves workers from injuries.
 It is also essential to be mindful of any potential danger lurking around that still needs fixing.

-3) Take frequent breaks
+3) Take Frequent Breaks

 Breaks are a good source of relief in a stressful work environment.
-It helps employees deal with the ongoing street, have a few laughs and relax their minds with the constant traffic of thoughts.
+It helps Employees deal with the ongoing street, have a few laughs and relax their minds with the constant traffic of thoughts.
 Breaks also allow a person to stretch and prevent injuries.

-4) Report dangerous situations
+4) Report Dangerous Situations

 Not taking responsibility for reporting a dangerous issue can result in a threatening decision for both you and the people you surround.
 Reporting difficult situations highlights necessary setbacks, brings back efficiency and keeps safety in check.

-5) Use the proper safety gear
+5) Use the Proper Safety Gear

 Safety gear is designed to keep the dangerous aspect of the work away from a person.
 But when safety gear itself isn’t worth having, the danger can cause damage.
 This is why using proper safety gear that everyone can rely on is so important.

-6) Workplace stress reduction
+6) Workplace Stress Reduction

 It is considered normal to undergo some stress when you are dealing with meaningful work.
-But if you face a lot of stress in the work environment, you should talk to your superiors or manager.
+But if you face a lot of stress in the work environment, you should talk to your Superiors or Manager.
 A company that runs over stress can commit damages and decrease productivity.

 What is Occupational Health?

 Occupational Health is a branch in medicine that focuses on the physical, mental and social well-being of employees in all the workplace.
-Its main objective are the maintenance and promotion of employee's health and working capacity.
+Its main objective are the maintenance and promotion of Employee's health and working capacity.
 Also, improvement of working conditions and environment to become advantageous to Health and Safety.

 The two most important globally recognised Health and Safety organisations are IOSH and NEBOSH.